Stable black hole solutions with cosmological hair: Quasi-stationary black hole solutions

 \subsection{Stable accreting black hole solutions with cosmological asymptotes}

-In the previous sections we have shown that in a fully static scenario, the $\Xi_+$ branch is unstable to scalar perturbations near the black hole horizon.
-However, no regular solution could be found that connects the (stable) $\Xi_-$ branch near the black hole horizon to the cosmological $\Xi_+$ branch on large scales and we argued why this is the case by considering the branching structure of solutions.
+In the previous sections we have shown that in a fully static scenario, the background in the vicinity of the black hole is unstable to scalar perturbations near the black hole horizon.
 In this section, we have described how a \textit{quasi-stationary} solution driven by accretion of scalar shift-symmetry charge onto the black hole affects the scalar background near the black hole horizon and we showed that for specific values of the accretion parameter $\alpha_4$ the $\Xi_+$ branch becomes stable in the range that we can describe using our approximate solutions.
 It then remains to be shown that such a stable quasi-stationary solution following the $\Xi_+$ branch near the black hole horizon can be connected to the cosmological large scale asymptotes.
 To this end, we again turn to numerical integration, as in section \ref{sec:NumericalSolutions}.

 Figure \ref{fig:NumericalSolutionQuasiStationary} shows an example of a numerical solution for $\alpha_1=10^7$, $\alpha_2=8\times10^{-15}$ and $\alpha_4=-8084527.4$ with $\Xi$ following the $\Xi_+$ branch near the black hole horizon and connecting to the correct cosmological behaviour at large scales.
 Fitting the approximate solutions \eqref{eq:ShortRangeSolutions} and \eqref{eq:XiShortRangeQuasiStationarySolution} to this numerical solution, we find excellent agreement for $\approxcon \approx 1.5299975$.
 We have given a large number of digits for these parameters in order to demonstrate that the constraint \eqref{eq:StabilityConstraint} is satisfied.
 We have